 In 2007 she spent three months in China directing and producing Paul Merton in China for C5, an incredible journey which led to BAFTA and Broadcast nominations.

 Her documentary Married to The Moonies for C4 was the first time outside cameras were allowed into the controversial and highly sensitive world of the Unification church as she filmed three young British followers joining two thousand other couples at what turned out to be Reverend Moon’s last mass wedding in South Korea.

 In 2009 she started directing drama docs on Locked Up Abroad for Nat Geo and enjoys the crossover, bringing strong visuals to her documentaries and a documentary reality to her dramas.
 She’s since directed drama shoots in India, Cambodia, the Philippines, Mexico, Arizona and Ecuador, working with talented DOP’s and local production companies.

 More recently Barbie’s been drawn to British stories.
 Her drama doc The Drug Trial: Emergency at the Hospital for BBC2, looking at the 2006 clinical trial that left six volunteers fighting for their lives, won Feature of the Year at the Medical Journalist Awards 2017 and a Rockie Award for Best Science and Technology Program at the Banff World Media festival 2018.
 It was also nominated for Best Science Documentary at the Grierson Awards 2017 and Best Documentary at the Broadcast Awards 2018.

 Her critically acclaimed feature doc The Abused for C5 about domestic violence tells the story of two women, Hazel and Kelly, who were attacked by their partners in the same week in Norfolk.
-It has just been nominated for Best Documentary at the Edinburgh Festival TV Awards 2019.
+It won Best Documentary at the Edinburgh Festival TV Awards 2019.